Agricultural Sciences (AGRI)

 AGRI 5340.
 Advanced Animal Growth & Performance.
 3 Hours.

-This course is an advanced study of physiological and endocrine factors affecting growth and performance of domestic animals.
-The course may include the study of meat animal growth and developmental processes as they affect body and carcass composition, carcass quality and retail value.
-NOTE: Student who have taken ANSC 4310 may not take AGRI 5340.
+Students study the fundamental principles of animal growth and performance.
+This course may include the study of meat animal growth and devleopmental processes as they affect animal performance, body and carcass composition, quality, and value.
+NOTE: Students who have taken ANSC 4310 may not take AGRI 5340.

 Prerequisite: Graduate standing.